Disability impact area: Low Vision

 • Reach out to the vendor or your contact at the company to ask about accessibility features for low-vision.
 Contact ODR if you need assistance.

-• If there are other format considerations not addressed, look through the resources and follow up with ODR for a consult if needed.
+• If there are other format considerations not addressed, look through the resources and follow up with ODR for a consultation if needed.